zenefits/ember-component-helpers/README.md

 ```
 This is particularly useful while we wait for https://github.com/wycats/handlebars.js/pull/1149 to come out

-* limitations: requires Ember 2.0 and above (sorry)
-** limitations: the array you pass in shouldn't be dynamic
+* limitations: the array you pass in shouldn't be dynamic

 #### `component-wrap`